🚀 NEW: Self-Paced TEAS 7 Study Portal — 28 lessons, 16 tools, flashcards & practice tests Try Free Preview →

 The questions are broken down into two main categories:

 The good news?
 You get to use a built-in, drop-down four-function calculator.
-You do not have to do long division by hand!
+You don't have to do long division by hand!
 However, you must know what to plug into the calculator to get the right answer.

-If you are struggling or short on time, do not try to study everything.
+If you're struggling or short on time, don't try to study everything.
 Focus heavily on these four pillars.
 Mastering them will cover the vast majority of points you need to pass.

 The TEAS absolutely loves testing your ability to convert between fractions, decimals, and percentages, or asking you to order them from least to greatest.
 You must be comfortable moving seamlessly between these three formats.